felucian/Ready-AI-APP-ST304/Lab_Modules/02_Blue_Green_deployments/02_Blue_Green_deployments.md

 The blue version of the BookService API contains an error in the application logic that will raise an exception when loading reviews for the BookId = 2 and BookId = 4, while it will work correctly for BookId = 1 and BookId = 3.

-In order to switch between the faulty and healthy version we just have to change the _deployment_ property value, replacing green with blue
+In order to switch between the faulty and healthy version we just have to change the _deployment_ property value, replacing green with blue.

-Execute the following commands:
+Execute the following commands to proceed:

 1. Prepare the new $_spec_ and $_specJson_ variables by executing the following two commands: